So You Want to Teach English in Asia?

 You can certainly curtail this by picking a smaller city like Shenzhen, Nanjing, or Hangzhou (read: ‘smaller city’ in China does not mean the same as back west.
 Hangzhou’s population is comparable to London’s, for example).

-But regardless, masks become a necessity, coughing becomes commonplace, and you may even start empathising with China’s vehement spitting culture.
+But regardless, masks become a necessity (we love Vog Mask), coughing becomes commonplace, and you may even start empathising with China’s vehement spitting culture.

 What’s that?
 Spitting?
 Didn’t you mention that before?
 Yes, and it’s getting its own special segment right now.